Valium Addiction Treatment Center

 - Made by Roche Pharmaceuticals, Valium quickly became a blockbuster drug, selling $230 million by 1973.

-- Diazepam and other benzodiazepines are listed as Schedule IV controlled substances by the Drug Enforcement Administration (DEA) for its potential for abuse and risk for dependence.
+- Diazepam and other benzodiazepines are listed as Schedule IV controlled substances by the Drug Enforcement Administration (DEA) for their potential for abuse and risk for dependence.

 - Using Valium or other benzodiazepines with opioids is very dangerous, because they both depress the central nervous system, lowering heart rate and breathing.